South African Local Government Association (SALGA)

 |Physical||Menlyn Corporate Park, Block B, 175 Corobay Avenue, Cnr Garsfontein & Corobay, Waterkloof Glen Ext 11, Pretoria|

 |Fax||012 369 8001|

-For SALGA to realise the impact on the three identified goals, enabling priorities were identified as follows: ICT – ensuring local government is benefitting from technological developments to provide better and more efficient services; data intelligence – providing indicators and data to enable empirical-based planning, governance and overall decision-making; innovation – exploring new and better ways of delivering services; research and knowledge management – by examining the best practices from around the world, local government can draw on global expertise to inform its own practices; capacity building via the SALGA Centre for Leadership and Governance (SCLG) – transforming municipal administrations into learning organisations that solve problems, experiment with new approaches, and learn from past experiences and others; IGR advocacy and structured engagement – ensuring that local government is fully represented at various levels, including the National Council of Provinces, various parliamentary committees, and intergovernmental relations; strategic partnerships – identifying organisations and programmes that will assist SALGA and local government to achieve shared developmental goals; and strategic profiling – serving as a platform for conversations about local government and educational initiatives.
+For SALGA to realise the impact on the three identified outcomes, enabling priorities were identified as follows: ICT – ensuring local government is benefitting from technological developments to provide better and more efficient services; data intelligence – providing indicators and data to enable empirical-based planning, governance and overall decision-making; innovation – exploring new and better ways of delivering services; research and knowledge management – by examining the best practices from around the world, local government can draw on global expertise to inform its own practices; IGR advocacy and structured engagement – ensuring that local government is fully represented at various levels, including the National Council of Provinces, various parliamentary committees, and intergovernmental relations; strategic partnerships – identifying organisations and programmes that will assist SALGA and local government to achieve shared developmental goals; and strategic profiling – serving as a platform for conversations about local government and educational initiatives.